ToruNiina/toml11/README.md

 __NOTE__:
-A new feature, recursive toml::find was planned to be introduced, but it was found that the change breaks a code that previously worked fine.
+A new feature, recursive toml::find was planned to be introduced, but it was found that the change breaks a code that was previously compiled fine.
 So the change was reverted.
 The reason is that the overload resolution was ambiguous.
 To support this, in the next major update, overloads of `toml::find` for `toml::table` possibly be removed.